Sun Ray: Design

 In contrast to a thick client, the Sun Ray is only a networked display device, with applications running on a server elsewhere, and the state of the user's session being independent of the display.
 This enables another feature of the Sun Ray; portable sessions where a user can go from one Sun Ray to another and continue their work without closing any programs.
 With a smart card, all the user had to do was insert the card and they would be presented with their session.
 Reauthentication requirements depend on the mode of operation.
 For example, without the smart card the procedure was almost identical, except the user must specify their username as well as password.
 In either case, if a session did not yet exist, a new one would be created the first time the user connects.

 Sun Ray clients are connected via an Ethernet network to a Sun Ray Server.
-Sun Ray Software (SRS) is available for the Solaris and Linux operating systems.
+Sun Ray Server Software (SRSS) is available for the Solaris and Linux operating systems.
 Sun developed a separate network display protocol, Appliance Link Protocol (ALP), for the Sun Ray system.

 VMware announced support for the protocol by VMware View in 2008.

 The Sun Ray Software has two basic modes of operation: generic session or kiosk mode.
-In a generic session, the user will see the Solaris or Linux login screen of the operating system that is running SRS.
+In a generic session, the user will see the Solaris or Linux login screen of the operating system that is running SRSS.
 In kiosk mode, the login screen varies depending on the session type in use.
 Kiosk mode can be used for a number of different desktop or applications.
-Oracle has integrated a RDP client, VMware View client into the Sun Ray software that can be used in Kiosk mode to start a full screen Windows session.
+Oracle has integrated a RDP client, VMware View client into the Sun Ray software that can be used in Kiosk mode to start a full-screen Windows session.
 In this mode, no window manager or Unix desktop is started.
 The Windows environment can be any OS that supports RDP.

-In 2007, Sun and UK company Thruput integrated the Sun Ray 2FS with 28" (2048 × 2048), 30" (2560 × 1600) and 56" (3840 × 2160) displays; in 2008 they trialed an external graphics accelerator that enables the Sun Ray to be used with any high resolution display.
+In 2007, Sun and UK company Thruput integrated the Sun Ray 2FS with 28" (2048 × 2048), 30" (2560 × 1600) and 56" (3840 × 2160) displays; in 2008, they trialed an external graphics accelerator that enables the Sun Ray to be used with any high-resolution display.